S1M0N38/llm-fingerprint/CONTRIBUTING.md

 ### Data Models

 The system uses three main data models to represent the data flowing through the system.
 These Pydantic models define the structure of prompts, samples, and query results.
+The `id` are UUIDs generated for each object using `uuid.uuid4()` and then converted to strings (this produces lowercase hyphenated UUIDs).

 ```mermaid
 classDiagram